 What is Log Analysis?

-Log analysis is an umbrella term that describes the processes undertaken for generating, parsing, and centralising log entries so that the end user can easily gain insights into the health and performance of their operating systems, software, network devices, and applications.
+Log analysis is an umbrella term that describes the processes undertaken for generating, parsing, and centralising log entries so that users are able to easily gain insights into the health and performance of their operating systems, software, network devices, and applications.

 By using log management and analysis tools, teams can improve their capability for troubleshooting, security, and performance enhancement of their vital systems.